ssonkiya/ssonkiya.github.io/_posts/2017-08-12-Giving-Your-First-Data-Science-Talk.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Create things useful to other people. <a href="https://t.co/MgptvBTeOz">https://t.co/MgptvBTeOz</a></p>&mdash; Chris Albon (@chrisalbon) <a href="https://twitter.com/chrisalbon/status/890066076511371264">July 26, 2017</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Giving a talk is a great way to build your network and start getting known.
-You'll have a change at the talk MORE.
+Giving a talk is a great way to build your network and raise your data science profile.
+While you can (and certainly should!) meet new people as an attendee, when you’re the speaker, people will probably come up to you after the talk to continue the discussion.
 And if your talk is recorded and publicly shared, you'll have a public piece of work available.

 ## Giving a Talk